 What you need to do

-You can raise your concerns immediately with the person concerned or the Senior Receptionist.
+You can raise your concerns immediately with the person concerned or the Team Leader.
 They may be able to resolve your concerns without the need to make a formal complaint.

 If you wish to make a formal complaint you must put the complaint in writing to the practice Complaints administrator Dr C J MacDonald

 What is the time limit for making a complaint?

 You would normally complain within 12 months of the event(s) concerned or within 12 months of becoming aware that you have something to complain about.
 If you have a good reason for not complaining earlier discretion may be exercised to waive the time limit.

 - We aim to resolve problems informally and amicably

 - We will maintain your confidentiality at all times